 Set your sights higher than fast food and candy.
 “You don’t create a Lamborghini body and put regular gas in it," Anding says.
 "You’re going to go with the high-octane stuff.
 Your body is no different.”
 Choose real food, not junk food.

 5. Feed your muscles when they’re hungry.
-Another muscle-building hormone your body produces is insulin, Anding says.
-It makes your muscles soak up sugar, proteins, and other components that make them bigger and stronger.
+Another muscle-building hormone your body makes is insulin, Anding says.
+It makes your muscles soak up sugar, proteins, and other things that make them bigger and stronger.

 Insulin is extra-effective right after a workout.
 So within 30 minutes after a workout, eat a blend of carbs and protein.
 Some options: